hyperledger/indy-plenum/docs/source/catchup.md

 # Ledger Catchup

 A node uses a process called `catchup` to sync its ledgers with other nodes.
 It does this process after
-- starting up: Any node communicates state of its ledgers to any other node it connects to and learns whether is ahead or behind or at same state as others
+- Starting up: Any node communicates state of its ledgers to any other node it connects to and learns whether is ahead or behind or at same state as others.
-- after a view change: After a view change starts, nodes again communicate state of their ledgers to other nodes.
+- During a view change: After a view change starts, nodes again communicate state of their ledgers to other nodes.
-- if it realises that it has missed some transactions: Nodes periodically send checkpoints indicating how many transactions they have processed recently, if a node finds out that is missed some txns, it will perform catchup (see [Checkpoint-based Catchup Trigger Diagram](diagrams/catchup-trigger.png)).
+- If it realises that it has missed some transactions: Nodes periodically send checkpoints indicating how many transactions they have processed recently, if a node finds out that is missed some txns, it will perform catchup (see [Checkpoint-based Catchup Trigger Diagram](diagrams/catchup-trigger.png)).